seng438-winter-2024/seng438-a4-AlexMclean42/seng438-a4-team-1.md

     - Test Data:
         - Select products with different categories and price ranges.
     - Expected Outcome:
-        - Confirm that items are successfully added to the watchlist.
+        - Confirm that items are successfully added to the watchlist (done with comparing the products name)
 4. Purchase Item:
     - Test functionalities:
         - Navigate to a product page.
         - Enter the desired quantity.
         - Click on the "Buy It Now" button.
-        - Proceed through the checkout process by entering shipping and payment details….
+        - Proceed through the checkout process by entering shipping and payment details (we did not enter valid details lol)
     - Test Data:
         - Select different products with varying prices.
-        - Use different shipping addresses and payment methods.
+        - Tested with different payment methods (to an extent as we did not enter valid details)
     - Expected Outcome:
-        - Validate successful purchase completion, including order confirmation.
+        - Validate successful purchase completion (we would expect if we actually purchased item(
 5. Manage Account Settings:
     - Test functionalities:
         - Click on the user profile icon.